KRR-Oxford/OWL2Vec-Star/case_studies/README.md

-This folder is to reproduce class membership and subsumption prediction on HeLis (v1.00), FoodOn (accessed in March 2020, imported ontologies localized) and GO (accessed on 08 August, 2020).
+This folder includes codes and data of the paper "OWL2Vec*: Embedding of OWL ontologies", i.e., class membership  prediction on HeLis (v1.00), and subsumption prediction on FoodOn (accessed in March 2020, imported ontologies localized) and GO (accessed on 08 August, 2020).

 #### Unzip files.tar.gz for files by pre-processing.